 Treasurer Nicole Manison says returning to surplus by 2028-29 will take a robust, transparent regime to ensure departments and agencies aren’t overspending – but she strongly believes it can be done.
 The first step was to carry out a root-and-branch examination of departments to identify savings and efficiencies.

 That will save $63.2 million this financial year.
 The Government also committed to allowing its expenditure to increase by only 3 percent a year, instead of 6 percent, which will save $11.2 billion over the next 10 years.
-Public service numbers have been capped at 21,118, a figure based on the 2018 average; redundancies and natural attrition – not replacing staff who leave – have begun.
+Public service numbers have been capped at 21,118, a figure based on the 2018 average; redundancies and natural attrition – not replacing staff who leave – has begun.
 Ms Manison says frontline workers, such as nurses, will not be affected.

 She says the Government is working hard to introduce efficiencies without reducing the quality of service delivery.
 Politicians and departmental chief executives will have a three-year pay freeze.
 The Territory’s budget is $8.264 billion for 2019-20.
 The net debt is $4.191 billion.
 Interest is $856,000 a day.
 Superannuation commitments are $3.6 billion.
 The Government knows that the only sustainable way to haul the budget back to surplus – and start paying off the multibillion-dollar debt – is through economic growth.